typed-graphql-builder/documentation/docs/intro.md

 }
 ```

 These queries can now be used in a component.
-For example, using Apollo's `useQuery`, we would get:
+For example, if using Apollo's `useQuery`, we would write the following:

 ```typescript
 const CountryListComponent = () => {